kazymovae/jumpstart-bot-tutorial-2022/README.md

 1. Go to https://www.tumblr.com/oauth/register and register a new application.
 - This name isn't public; call it something like JumpstartBot
+- For any urls you need to provide in the registration form, just use the url for your Tumblr that you created when you signed up for your account. (https://(your-blog-name).tumblr.com/)

-1. Once you've made your app, navigate to https://api.tumblr.com/console/calls/user/info.
+2. Once you've made your app, navigate to https://api.tumblr.com/console/calls/user/info.
 - At the top of the page you should see a light blue button that says 'Show Keys'.

-2. Copy your keys to **credentials.template**
+3. Copy your keys to **credentials.template**

-3. Save that file as a new file named **credentials.py**
+4. Save that file as a new file named **credentials.py**
 - (Why save with a new filename?
 Later on, you'll commit and push the changes you make to these files using Git, and those changes will be publicly viewable on your GitHub account.
 But you don't want to share your bot account's credentials/passwords.
 The file called .gitignore has credentials.py listed as a file to ignore, so Git will never even see it, and it won't get sent to your GitHub account.)

 ## Basic bot: bot1_list-bot.py